Lake Vermilion Fishing

 Minnesota Fishing at its best: Walleye, Muskie, Bass and Northern Pike

 Guests of Everett Bay Lodge enjoy a calm, quiet Minnesota Fishing Resort setting making boat docking a breeze, and just a few minutes up the shoreline they find an endless array of fishing options – underwater structure in Big Bay, the deepest part of Lake Vermilion; abundant mid-lake islands such as Potato, Taylor and Stonich; reefs, sunken islands, drop-offs, mudflats…and plenty of shoreline for those who favor casting.
-Our Minnesota fishing resort guests like the fact that they don’t have to go very far to catch fish!
+Our Lake Vermilion resort resort guests like the fact that they don’t have to go very far to catch fish!
 Minnesota fishing opener is May 11, 2019, with most of our guests arriving Friday evening to get ready for Opener on Lake Vermilion.

 Here at Everett Bay Lodge we take our fishing pretty seriously and have a fun time too.
 We are pleased to offer our expertise and Lake Vermilion fishing knowledge as we cater to families just beginning to enjoy fishing as well as expert amateurs and several pros.
 We can help you with the details while marking up a map and if you want a guide we can arrange that for you.
-Guides work independently as part of the Lake Vermilion Guides League and charge about $300/4 hours, $350 for 6 hours, and $450 for a full day for 1-2 guests.
+Lake Vermilion guides work independently and charge about $300/4 hours, $350 for 6 hours, and $450 for a full day for 1-2 guests.
 All you need to bring is weather appropriate clothing, rain gear and your fishing equipment if you prefer to use your own.
 Otherwise the guides will provide the rods and tackle for you.

 The Boundary Waters Canoe Area Wilderness borders the north shore of Lake Vermilion.
 Taking BWCA Entry Point #1, a short portage from Lake Vermilion will lead you into the BWCA and Trout Lake.
 (Permit required.)
 As we are north of the Laurentian Divide, all of our water flows north into the Vermilion River, Voyageurs National Park and eventually all the way to the Hudson Bay.

 Whatever Minnesota game fish species you are after – we will provide you with the time proven techniques to catch fish!
-Those of you who opt to clean your catch and enjoy a fresh fish meal or pack a limit for the trip home, our lakeside fish cleaning facility located in the Bait/Surgery house makes the fishing cleaning process comfortable and convenient.
+For those who opt to clean your catch and enjoy a fresh fish meal or pack a limit for the trip home, our lakeside fish cleaning facility located in the Bait/Surgery house makes the fish cleaning process comfortable and convenient.

 MINNESOTA FISHING LICENSES: The state of MN has eliminated the option for us to sell fishing licenses to our guests.
 You may purchase Minnesota fishing licenses prior to your arrival online at www.dnr.state.mn.us or at the Y-Store convenience store at at the corner of HWYs.
 169 & 77.